Read transcripts of debates in both Houses

 Psychology is the scientific study of people, the mind and behaviour.
 The British Psychological Society is the representative body for psychology and psychologists in the UK.
 It develops and promotes the application of psychology for the public good.

-The BPS fellowship is now closed for applications.
+The BPS fellowship is currently closed for applications.
 For more information about the scheme, please go to the BPS's website.
 You can keep in touch with fellowship opportunities by following us on Twitter.

 The society supports one fellowship every year at POST.
 A selection of recent POSTnote briefings written by BPS funded fellows: